© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Iron and coal patching at Pen-ffordd-goch is a scheduled monument protected by Cadw under reference MM227.
 View the official record →

-Pen-ffordd-goch is a post-medieval and modern industrial iron mine located in Wales, designated as a scheduled ancient monument under reference MM227.
+Pen-ffordd-goch is an iron mine located in Wales that dates to the Post Medieval and Modern Industrial period.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM227.

 Iron and coal patching at Pen-ffordd-goch dates from the post medieval/modern period, and is classified as a iron mine.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Iron and coal patching at Pen-ffordd-goch is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM227.